Thyroid Function Test Kit

 The test is used to tell whether your thyroid hormones are the right level.
 It’s a simple blood test done using a pin-prick lancet device.
 The test is a convenient way to check your thyroid hormone levels without having to see a doctor first.

-If you choose to take a thyroid function test with Zava, we’ll send you a test kit for you to use at home.
-Within 1 to 2 days of placing your order, you’ll receive your easy to use test kit, including instructions.
+If you choose to take a thyroid function test with ZAVA, we’ll send you a test kit for you to use at home.
+You will get your test kit within 1 to 2 days of requesting this.

 About the thyroid function test kit: